 Instructions

-- The night before you want to to make pancakes, mix together the sourdough discard, flour, sugar, and buttermilk in a large bowl.
+- Overnight Option: The night before you want to to make pancakes, mix together the sourdough discard, flour, sugar, and milk in a large bowl.
 Cover and let rest at room temperature overnight.
+[Tip: if you want your pancakes to have even more sourdough flavor, let the batter ferment in the fridge overnight!]
+You can keep this batter in the fridge for up to 2 days.

-- Mix together the sourdough discard, flour, sugar, and buttermilk in a large bowl.
+- Same Day Option: Mix together the sourdough discard, flour, sugar, and milk in a large bowl.
 Cover and let rest for 30-60 minutes to give the flour time to hydrate.

 To Cook